gibsonpp/GR-sslcm-data/README.md

 </td>
 <td style="text-align:left;">
 Number of fish described by the record.
-Most records describe individual fish, but there are some instances of more than one fish per record.
+Most records describe individual fish, but there are some instances where a single record is used to describe multiple fish.
 </td>
 </tr>
 <tr>